AMI Digital Asset Specifications

 • One service copy file

-• One metadata file per media file
+• One JSON metadata file per media file (see JSON Metadata Deliverables)

-• Image files as described
+• Optional image files as described in Image Deliverables

 Capture tools Preservation master video files must be generated by professional-grade capture devices and software, with either direct capture to FFV1/FLAC/MKV, or transcoding from V210/PCM/MOV.
 Specific FFmpeg transcoding recipes will be provided by NYPL to ensure consistency.